pookjw/SymbolButtonConfiguration/README.md

 ## Usage

 **Swift is not supported.** There is a lack of functionality in the iOS 17 SDK.
-I believe Apple should improve the `_ObjectiveCBridgeable` compatibility between `SymbolEffect` and `NSSymbolEffect`."
+I believe Apple should improve the `_ObjectiveCBridgeable` compatibility between `SymbolEffect` and `NSSymbolEffect`.

 It only supports Objective-C with MRC, but making it compatible with ARC is easy.